ehb-nj/iac-magic-box/README.md

 It may be a long road, but it's already begun.

+## OpenWRT

+OpenWRT is choosen for its lightweight footprint for the core network.
+It's the main router of this architecture.

 ## Vault

 We need a way to manage secrets and certificates.